EPC Reform, Smarter Upgrades and Grant Routes - What Landlords Must Know Now

 Ensure your boiler and heating system are well serviced, with clean filters and set temperatures.
 A well-tuned heating system runs more efficiently - sometimes enough to shift an EPC up a band.

-These fixes may not fully deliver a Band C under the new metrics but they reduce baseline heat demand and cost, making the bigger works more efficient.
+These fixes may not fully deliver a Band C under the new metrics but they may reduce baseline heat demand and cost, making the bigger works more efficient.

 Retrofit Strategies for More Challenging Properties